-Carnival Sensation was originally scheduled to resume service from Mobile, Alabama in March, however those plans were scrapped when the company announced Carnival Sensation would be replaced by Carnival Ecstasy on that route.
+Carnival Sensation was originally scheduled to resume service from Mobile, Alabama in March.
+However, those plans were scrapped when the company announced Carnival Ecstasy would replace Carnival Sensation on that route.
 Eventually, both ships are leaving the Carnival fleet.

 Carnival Sensation essentially has not hosted guests for the better part of two years, with its last official cruise for Carnival operating in March 2020 before the cruise industry paused operations for 16 months.

-In February 2022, the vessel was sold to a scrapyard in Turkey for an estimated $11 million dollars and the following month met its fate on the beaches of the breaking yard.
+In February 2022, the vessel was sold to a scrapyard in Turkey for an estimated $11 million dollars, and the following month, it met its fate on the beaches of the breaking yard.

 Playfully referred to as the “purple ship” by guests and crew for the prevalence of the color in the atrium and other public spaces, Carnival Sensation will be remembered for her versatility, operating a variety of short and longer length cruise durations and itineraries from numerous homeports across the U.S., including Miami, Port Canaveral, Mobile, New Orleans, and Tampa.